 The CDC recommends doing the following to prevent ticks in the yard:

-- Clear tall grasses and brush around homes and at the edge of lawns.
+- Clear tall grasses around homes.

 If you know you are going to be outdoors in an area where ticks might like to hide, the CDC recommends you avoid tall, grassy, brushy, or wooded areas, treat your clothing with 0.5 percent permethrin, and use an Environmental Protection Agency (EPA)-registered insect repellent that contains DEET, picaridin, IR3535, oil of lemon eucalyptus, para-menthane-diol (PMD), or 2-undecanone.

 If you have pets that spend significant time outdoors — particularly dogs — you’ll want to make sure they are also being treated with a tick preventative.
-There are oral medications or medicated collars; whatever works for you and your pet is fine, as long as you also frequently check your pet for ticks, especially after the pet has spent time outside or gone for a walk.
+There are oral medications or medicated collars; whatever works for you and your pet (and is vet-approved) is fine, as long as you also frequently check your pet for ticks, especially after the pet has spent time outside or gone for a walk.

-How to Get Rid of Mosquitoes:
+How to get rid of mosquitoes:

-Mosquitoes are some of the peskiest bugs there are and while nobody wants to be bit up by these bloodsuckers, the good news is they’re relatively easy to get rid of.
+Mosquitoes are some of the peskiest bugs there are.
+And while nobody wants to be bit up by these bloodsuckers, the good news is they’re relatively easy to get rid of.